syncfusion-content/blazor-docs/blazor/tabs/drag-and-drop.md

 # Drag and Drop in Blazor Tabs Component

-The Tab component allows you to drag and drop any item by setting `AllowDragAndDrop` &nbsp;to **true**.
+The Tab component allows to drag and drop any item by setting `AllowDragAndDrop` &nbsp;to **true**.
 Items can be reordered to any place by dragging and dropping them onto the desired location.

 * If you need to prevent dragging action for a particular item, the `OnDragStart` event can be used which will trigger when the item drag is started.
 If you need to prevent dropping action for a particular item, the `Dragged` event can be used which will trigger when the drag action is stopped.